Energizer Holdings (EPC) Q2 2017 Results - Earnings Call Transcript

 Stephen R. Powers - UBS Securities LLC

 Okay.
 Great.
-And then back to next question on U.S. Wet Shave.
-Can you talk a little bit more about what you are or aren't seeing now that we're – now that Gillette's price pack architecture change has begun to flow into the market?
+And then back to Nik's question on U.S. Wet Shave.
+Can you talk a little bit more about what you are or aren't seeing now that we're – now that Gillette's price pack architecture change begun to flow into the market?
 I know that previously you'd said you really weren't expecting much in the way of kind of net change post this implementation just given the promotional rates that were running coming into it.
-But I'm curious if that view has evolved at all now that we're – now that's begun to flow into the market.
+But I'm curious if that view has evolved at all now that we're – now that it's begun to flow into the market.

 David P. Hatfield - Energizer Holdings, Inc.

 Yeah.
 It is early days still.
 So, we see a lot – there's a lot that needs to settle down.
 So, I'm not sure that we have a very definitive answer to that.
 Maybe to break it down, there's kind of three facets to their program.
-One, was they – that they went to what we call one-ups which are packages that have the handle plus one cartridge rather than the normal two.
+One was they – that they went to what we call one-ups which are packages that have the handle plus one cartridge rather than the normal two.
 So, they've downsized, and they also launched some two-pack refills.
 Those are measures they've done in the past and frankly didn't work or didn't help the category.
-We're seeing those reverse pretty quickly, and I think, the customers will actually move away from those pretty quick.
+We're seeing those reverse pretty quickly, and I think the customers will actually move away from those pretty quick.
 So, that should go away.

 Secondly, in the majority of the cases, what we're seeing are promotion levels, pricing – rollback levels that are now being made permanent.
 There, again, we don't see that as a real incremental impact to us.
 There is a third category that may be emerging in – with some brands where they – where the price cuts may be deeper than the promoted prices that we've been seeing.
 So, there may be some incrementality there.
 I think, it's too early to really gauge that, but we'll monitor the situation.